 No, a user is not required to designate any Emergency Contacts to use Masimo SafetyNet Alert, but it is recommended.

 No, an Emergency Contact does not need to download the app.
 Notifications are sent by SMS.

 Yes, a text message invitation is sent to each Emergency Contact designated in the app.
-The Emergency Contact must accept the invitation by replying with the code provided in the invitation.
+The Emergency Contact must accept the invitation in order to become an Emergency Contact.

 In the Emergency Contact section of the app, each Emergency Contact carries a status label indicating “Accepted,” “Pending,” or “Unsubscribed.”

 A user can designate up to 10 Emergency Contacts.

 Yes, each Emergency Contact receiving text notifications for a particular user will receive the same information.